 2021 Symposium Theme

-Similarly, archaeological fieldwork in Ontario continues to take place at an unprecedented rate.
+Archaeological fieldwork in Ontario continues to take place at an unprecedented rate.
 New data, new analytical techniques, new theoretical approaches and new analyses of legacy collections are all contributing to create new insights which help produce more holistic and realistic narratives of the past.

 Archaeology and archaeological understanding can be a critical bridge to facilitate reconciliation with the Indigenous communities of this land.
 Archaeology should be a collaboration with Indigenous communities.
 Meaningful consultation and engagement with descendant communities should be common practice.
 It is also essential that non-Indigenous communities learn about this land’s past so that land acknowledgements are statements of undeniable truths which incorporate an awareness of the past and the paths that led to current realities.
 Only then will we stand shoulder to shoulder with shared understanding and respect as our bond.

-Send your Session and Workshop Proposals and Abstracts to:
+Send your Paper and Poster Abstracts to:

 2021 Programme Chair